-Spring 2018 Course Descriptions
+Spring 2019 Course Descriptions

 Satisfies general education requirement—Group IX: Democracy and Citizenship.
 Although a varied bunch, the existentialists all shared a concern with the fate of the individual in the modern world.
 We begin with two short novels and an essay by Camus, which frame many of the issues in the course.
 We then briefly consider Hegel, examine some of the more important writings of the two most important existential philosophers of the 19th century, Kierkegaard and Nietzsche, and quickly look at two pieces by Dostoyevsky.
 We end by examining some of the more important writings of the two most important existential philosophers of the 20th century, Heidegger and Sartre.

 110E: Introduction to Ethics.
 Satisfies general education requirement—Group VIII: Ethics and Human Values.
 Three sections: